login101i/Inter_task/README.md

 Simple app which fetches data from https://reqres.in/api/products api.
 You can filter item by id and see information regarding specific table record on modal pop up.

-Site visible on public domain intertable.netlify.app
+Site visible on public domain www.intertable.netlify.app

 Getting Started with Create React App